Although acceptance into a Graduate Program is based mostly on academic merit, you need to check all requirements before taking the next step.

 Acceptance or Admissions into the BME graduate program is dependent on numerous factors and is NOT AUTOMATIC with the submission of a application, tentative acceptance from a professor in our Department, or minimum GPA.
 Applications and Interviews are evaluated on a variety of factors which may include, but not limited to space availability; academic history; publications; research history and background; performance history in courses in the student's research/study area, mature, safe, and responsible behavior; good judgement/common sense; ability to work with confidential information; ability to follow instructions, rules, & procedures; ability to work with others (including but not limited superiors, co-researchers/co-students, outside firms, staff, etc.); availability of funds; preset evaluation factors (English language exam scores, etc.); professor recommendations; GPA; etc..

 The Faculty of Graduate Studies further reviews all applications and documents and offers final admissions results, acceptance or rejection, through the applicant's Self-Service Account (see STEP 6).

-BEFORE submitting an Online Admissions Application please make sure you have successfully completed the following courses.
+BEFORE submitting an Online Admissions Application please ensure you have successfully completed the following courses.
 These pre-requisite courses are REQUIRED for admissions to the BME Graduate Program.

-These courses or their EQUIVALENT (courses at other institutions may have other course numbers) to those mentioned above -- please confirm "equivalent courses" with the professor who asks you to submit an online admissions application to the BME Graduate program.
+(courses at other institutions may have other course numbers) should be confirmed for equivalency with the professor who asks you to submit an online Admissions Application.

 ALL APPLICANTS MUST hold, at least, a 4-Bachelor's degree OR equivalent from a recognized post-secondary institution and accredited program.
 Individual Research Groups and Programs may require additional degrees or credentials, pre-requisites, and/or more specific degree requirements, please confirm other requirements with the professor with whom you wish to conduct research.